Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "They specialize in science and philosophy and in commerce and trade respectively.
 Thinkers and merchants.
 A good legacy, and one I’m proud to be part of."

 Base’s hands paused.
 "See, that’d bother me."
 He said.
-"Being just… being valued only for my genes."
+"Being just... being valued only for my genes."

 Ayma turned her head and gave him as best a sidelong glance as she could.
 "Why?"